-An optional conference dinner with original Swiss Cheese Fondue is planned from 7 pm to 9 pm.
-Separate registration for the dinner is required.
-Note: Aged cheese used in fondue is typically ok for people concerned about lactose.
+Note: Dinner will be a Swiss Cheese Fondue and Wine.
+Aged cheese used in fondue is typically ok for people concerned about lactose.
 If you worry, please contact email@example.com.)

 Day 2 provides opportunities to deepen the issues and insights identified on Day 1 in several half-day workshops run by our keynote speakers from 9:00 am to 12:30 pm.
 The workshops will also provide an opportunity for those interested to develop initial concepts for academic papers on the topic and identify possible co-authors.

 Prof. Dr. Xianghyang Xin : How Design Research Changes